appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/remote/data-tunnel.md

 ## Server PC
-On the Server PC, start the ATVO Data Tunnel and use the Server tab.
+On the Server PC, start the ATVO Data Tunnel and use the Server tab. **Note: the Data Tunnel application must be running as administrator!**
 Start iRacing and wait for the Data Tunnel to recognize the iRacing connection.
 Once the connection to iRacing is established, click Start to start the server on your desired port.

 **Important:** it is recommended to **close ATVO** on this computer, since it is not needed.